 You’ll have to venture off Fleet Street, down a very narrow alley, to find the legendary Ye Olde Cheshire Cheese.
-Rebuilt in 1667, a year after the Great Fire, this London institution features many fascinating rooms connected by tight passageways and cosy fireplaces.
-Its unique, gloomy charm made Charles Dickens a regular here; while Dr. Samuel Johnson, whose London home was just around the corner, is also said to have been a visitor.
+This London institution features many fascinating rooms connected by tight passageways and cosy fireplaces.
+Its gloomy charm made Charles Dickens a regular here; while Dr. Samuel Johnson, whose London home was just around the corner, is also said to have been a visitor.

 The George Inn

-Discover the only surviving galleried inn in London, which is also among the oldest pubs in the capital.
+Discover the only surviving galleried inn in the capital, which is also among the oldest pubs in London.
 Now belonging to the National Trust, The George Inn boasts several beautiful rooms and a traditional restaurant upstairs, where the inn’s bedrooms for weary travellers used to be.
 Dickens visited the site when it was a coffee house and mentioned it in his novel Little Dorrit.

-It’s from the Anchor Bankside that Samuel Pepys watched the Great Fire of London rage in 1666.
-Discover this wonderful riverside pub and imagine stepping back in time to when the area was at the centre of Shakespeare’s “theatreland”; with the Globe Theatre being a few steps away.
+It's from centuries-old Anchor Bankside that Samuel Pepys watched the Great Fire of London rage in 1666.
+Discover one of the most famous pubs on the Thames, and imagine stepping back in time to when the area was at the centre of Shakespeare’s “theatreland”; with the Globe Theatre being a few steps away.
 Come in the summer to make the most of the impressive outdoor space on the Thames.

 The Cutty Sark

 Enjoy breathtaking views of the Thames from The Cutty Sark's wide Georgian windows, and feast on a traditional Sunday roast as you watch the world go by.
 This Greenwich institution is more than 200 years old and offers an impressive list of draught beers, lovely decor and a fantastic riverside terrace.